 NMISA is a Type 3A public entity, managed by a chief executive officer (CEO), supported by an executive management team and governed by the NMISA Board.
 The organisational structure is shown in figure 1.
-In 2019/20 period the structure at the level of Executive Management was changed to reflect the strategic goals from the Strategic Plan 2019-2024:
+The Structure at the level of Executive Management was changed to reflect the Strategic goals from the Strategic Plan 2019-2024:

-- Strategic goal 1: Metrology for Regulatory purposes and in support of government laboratories: for compliance and for development of regulations; - Strategic goal 2: Metrology consolidation for SOEs to provide efficient shared services; - Strategic goal 3: Metrology for Industry including assistance to SMEs to provide appropriate services in support of manufacturing, beneficiation and export; - Strategic goal 4: Location of Legal metrology under NMISA to effectively implement the Legal metrology act.
+- Strategic goal 1: Metrology for Regulatory purposes and in support of government laboratories: for compliance and for development of regulations; - Strategic goal 2: Metrology consolidation for SOEs to provide efficient shared services; - Strategic goal 3: Metrology for Industry including assistance to SMEs to provide appropriate services in support of manufacturing, beneficiation and export; - Strategic goal 4: Location of Legal NMISA Metrology under to effectively the Metrology implement Legal Act In the first guarter of 2020, NMISA added a fifth strategic goal for the period: - Strategic goal 5: Be the main measurement science support and development partner for national programmes in the fight against the COVID-19 pandemic